-Starmus Festival was born with the aim of bringing the most universal science and the art more accessible to the public.
+STARMUS Festival was born with the aim of making the most universal science and art accessible to the public.

-The event rises to a level where others fail.
+Join us for an event in Tenerife that rises to a level where others fail!

 “Let us hope that our grandchildren at our age can look back and say, “The 20th century was a century of advancement and improvement in technology, and the 21st century was a century of advancement and improvement in human character.”